flowac/Cidr/README.md

 Work in progress

 ## Background
 Traditional version control systems such as Git and SVN are too heavyweight.
-Furthurmore, they do not support TempleOS' RedSea file format.
-As a result, the TempleOS repo need to be converted to ASCII prior to uploading, which strips sprites and some other data.
+Furthermore, they do not support TempleOS's RedSea filesystem.
+As a result, the TempleOS repo needs to be converted to ASCII prior to uploading, which strips sprites and some other data.
 If that repo is downloaded as-is, then the demos and games will not work due to the stripped sprites and such.